RULES & REGULATIONS

 20.6 Championship Appeals

 Only World title and International title contest results can be appealed through the Bangkok head office; all regional and national title contest results must be appealed through the relevant regional WBC MuayThai committee or representative.
-Appeals must be received within 7 days of completing a title contest with the following information attached, (a). high-definition unobstructed footage of the fight and a written reason for the appeal.
+Appeals must be received within 3 days of completing a title contest with the following information attached, (a). high-definition unobstructed footage of the fight and a written reason for the appeal.
 All decisions by the 3-person (head office for world and International titles only) championship review committee are final.
-An admin fee of $500 is charged to hand the appeal, if the appeal is successful $300 will be returned.
+An admin fee of $500 is charged to handle the appeal, if the appeal is successful $300 will be returned.
 All appeals are handled through [email protected]

 20.7 Inactivity of a Champion.